-Because I’m a glutton for punishment, and because I want a little leeway in our schedule I decided to complete two weeks worth of lessons in our Illuminations 2 (affiliate) schedule, and we actually did it.
+Because I’m a glutton for punishment, and because I want a little leeway in our schedule I decided to complete two weeks’ worth of lessons in our Illuminations 2 schedule (a now-defunct homeschool scheduler), and we actually did it.
 I was rather amazed.
 Our most favorite lesson of that busy week was the discovery of Iceland, it’s a fun bit of history.

 How did the discovery of Iceland happen?

-The first time Iceland was discovered a man had inherited an island “somewhere to the West,” so he sailed off to find it, hit a storm and discovered Iceland.
-He wandered around on there, thought it looked amazing named it Gardarholm, and headed back to Norway.
+The first time Iceland was discovered a man had inherited an island “somewhere to the West,” so he sailed off to find it, hit a storm, and discovered Iceland.
+He wandered around there, thought it looked amazing named it Gardarholm, and headed back to Norway.

 When Gardar got back he told everyone all about this amazing land he found, “It’s great, you won’t believe how much farming land there is.”